 Game?
 What game?

 Take your pick.
-The Tennessee Titans season kicks off on September 11 against the Minnesota Vikings at Nissan Stadium.
-We also have the SEC Vanderbilt Commodores whose season starts with a home game at Vanderbilt Stadium on September 1 against the South Carolina Gamecocks.
-But we cheer for more than just football, the AAA Nashville Sounds last regular season game is September 1, and will continue into the playoffs this year.
-Then the Nashville Predators take the ice to kick off their season on October 14 at Bridgestone Arena.
+The Tennessee Titans season kicks off early September at Nissan Stadium.
+We also have the SEC Vanderbilt Commodores whos season begins around the same time as the Titans.
+But we cheer for more than just football, the AAA Nashville Sounds last regular season game is typically at the beginning of September.
+Then the Nashville Predators take the ice to kick off their season around the beginning of October at Bridgestone Arena.

 The Importance of the Pre-Game

 Nashville’s sports stadiums (Nissan Stadium, Bridgestone Arena, and First Tennessee Park) are all within walking distance of restaurants, bars, and honky tonks.
 So you have a fair share of pre-game options.
 If you want a cold beer with a side of live music head to Rippy’s Smokin' Bar & Grill, Tin Roof Broadway, Paradise Park Trailer Resort, or Robert’s Western World.
 Take in Nashville’s beautiful skyline at roof top bars including Acme Feed & Seed, Tootsie’s Orchid Lounge, and Rock Bottom Restaurant & Brewery.
-Grab a bite to eat before or after the big game at Jack’s Bar B Que, The Southern Steak & Oyster, or Pub5.
+Grab a bite to eat before or after the big game at Jack’s Bar B Que or The Southern Steak & Oyster.

 Pack Your Cooler